Emergency Rental Assistance Programs You Can Apply For Now

 Legal Help for Renters Facing Eviction

-• File motions in court to delay or stop eviction
+• File motions that may delay or pause the eviction process

 Role of Property Managers and Landlords

-When working with a landlord or property manager:
+When communicating with a landlord or property manager:

 Tips for Tenants Applying for Emergency Rental Assistance

 • Gather documentation early.
-Keep copies of leases, utility bills, and proof of income.
+Keep copies of your lease, utility bills, and proof of income.

-• Check your application status.
-Log in to the application portal regularly or call your local agency for updates.
+• Monitor your application status.
+Check the portal or contact your local agency if you have not received updates.

-• Ask for help.
-Community organizations and housing counselors can guide you through the application process.
+• Seek guidance if needed.
+Community organizations and housing counselors can walk you through the process.

 For a full list of government programs, visit USA.gov’s rental assistance page.